fgm/meteor_server_info/README.md

 ## Changelog

+* 1.2.2
+  * New maxClockMsecLag in NrCounter. clockMsec replaced by clockMsecLag.
 * 1.2.1
   * Node.JS EventLoop and CPU metrics, 3 strategies at different accuracy and cost levels
   * TypeScript 3.2